Moneycircus

 Insight – Europe, Gas And The Endgame

-Contenders include the Levantine fields and Rothschild-linked Genie energy.
+Contenders include Gaza’s Levantine fields and Rothschild-linked Genie energy

-Analysts saw the threat of military conflict over gas, but failed to predict its direction.
+Analysts saw the threat of military conflict over gas but failed to predict direction

-Trump and Kushner recognized Israel’s right to Golan after the discovery of energy.
+Trump and Kushner recognized Israel’s right to Golan after discovery of energy

 Who would be powerful enough to bend geopolitics to business interest?

-Moneycircus, Aug 2021 – Great Game Over: Did The Investors just give Afghanistan to China?
+Great Game Over: Did The Investors just give Afghanistan to China?
+(Aug 17, 2021)

 Tbilisi, Sep 30, 2022